cloudmesh-community/hid-sp18-523/paper/paper.md

 including all famous ones such as amazon s3, AWS, Adobe analytics, Google Analytics, Facebook, Fitbit, instagram and salesforce etc.

-File Connectors; Through Domo we can also connect to data that is stored in files such as excel and/or csv files.
+File Connectors; Domo can also connect to data that is stored in files such as excel and/or csv files.

 Database; Domo has connectors for connecting relational, non relational,